Frequently Asked Questions

-Once you have arrived at the boat yard, find yourself a temporary parking space outside reception.
-You will be met by a member of our team who will show you to your boat or holiday house.
-If the boat or property is all ready then you can start to make yourselves comfortable before coming back to reception with all your paper work.
-Once checked through, we will come and show the captain and their crew how to work everything.
+On arrival at the boatyard, find yourself a temporary parking space outside reception.
+You will be met by a member of our team who will show you to your boat or holiday home.
+If the boat or property is ready, you can start to make yourselves comfortable before coming back to reception with all your paperwork and car keys.
+If the property is not ready when you arrive, a member of the team will take your mobile phone number and contact you as soon as it is available normally between 2-4pm.
+Once checked through, we will come and show you how to work everything, and if on a boat a 'trial run'.
 This can be customised to suit your individual requirements.

 Does the boat have to be returned to the boatyard?

-Yes by 9am on the day of departure, in a clean and tidy condition.
+Yes, by 9 am and in a clean and tidy condition.